The Nature of Mind: Defining the mental

-While this dispositionalism quite successfully deals with the objection that one can feel or think one thing and do another, it is not enough - "it seems obvious as anything is obvious that there is something actually going on in me that constitutes my thought".
-Ryle's Dispositional Behaviourism denies this, and so Armstrong declares it to be "unsatisfactory as a theory of mind".
-Though he rejects Behaviourism, Armstrong suggests that it is useful to say that the mind and mental states are "logically tied to behaviour".
+While this dispositional behaviourism quite successfully deals with the objection that one can feel or think one thing and do another, it is not enough - "it seems obvious as anything is obvious that there is something actually going on in me that constitutes my thought".
+Ryle's dispositional behaviourism denies this, and so Armstrong declares it to be "unsatisfactory as a theory of mind".
+Though he rejects behaviourism, Armstrong suggests that it is useful to say that the mind and mental states are "logically tied to behaviour".
 He says that "thought is not speech under suitable circumstances, rather it is something within the person that, in suitable circumstances, brings about speech."
 He thinks this view is compatible with a Materialist view of the mind, though it is also compatible with non-Materialist views, such as Descartes'.

-Armstrong modifies Ryle's Behaviourism by suggesting that the mind's dispositions may be explainable by science in Materialist terms, in the same way that glass's brittleness can be explained in terms of molecular structure.
+Armstrong modifies Ryle's behaviourism by suggesting that the mind's dispositions may be explainable by science in Materialist terms, in the same way that glass's brittleness can be explained in terms of molecular structure.
 Armstrong offers this view as a true account of the mind.
 It is more fully developed in Belief, Truth and Knowledge (1973), ch.
 2, sect.
 2.

 Armstrong brings together two earlier conclusions: that the mind is "that which stands behind and brings about our complex behaviour"; and that the Behaviourist's dispositions are "states that underlie behaviour and, under certain circumstances, bring about behaviour", and reaches "a conception of a mental state as a state of the person apt for producing certain ranges of behaviour".